treehousetherapy/eidbi-query-system/GCP_DEPLOYMENT_PERMISSIONS.md

 ## Required Changes by GCP Administrator

+You can grant the necessary permissions by running the `set_gcp_permissions.ps1` script located in the project root, or by manually applying the following `gcloud` commands:

 1. Grant Storage Object Admin role to the compute service account:
 ```bash
 gcloud projects add-iam-policy-binding lyrical-ward-454915-e6 \